GavvyDizzle/CustomItems/README.md

  - `isSkull:` If set to true, the item will look to the `skullLink` field for its skull link.
 If this field is omitted, the item will default it to false
  - `skullLink:` The link the item will parse to get the skull's texture.
 I use https://minecraft-heads.com/ and use the link from `Other -> Minecraft-URL`
  - `allowPlacement:` If true, this item can be placed
+ - `uses:` The number of uses this item has (Used in the API, leave blank unless you know what you are doing)

 **Final Notes:**
  - If an item looks wrong, then something likely went wrong internally.
 Check the console for a description of the error